RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   * Sets whether locations that are locked behind completing your goal are included
 * New option `fishing_rods`
   * Vanilla: The fishing rods are all separate items in the pool and can be found in any order
-  * There are three Progressive Rods in the pool, and you will always obtain them in order from Old Rod to Super Rod
+  * Progressive: There are three Progressive Rods in the pool, and you will always obtain them in order from Old Rod to Super Rod
 * New option `bicycle_requires_jumping_shoes`
   * Sets whether the Bicycle requires you to have the Jumping Shoes in order to jump down ledges while on the Bicycle
 * New option `acrobatic_bicycle`